Raw Food Diet: Types, Benefits, How to Follow, Risks and FAQs

 1. At each meal, plan to fill half your plate with fresh, non-starchy veggies and fruit.
 Make a reasonable portion of those raw, but some cooked can be beneficial too (which you’ll learn more about below).

 2. Lightly cooking food at temperatures less than 100 degrees, steaming, juicing, sprouting and using slow cookers are ways to gently cook the food you aren’t eating raw.
 Remember that you have the power to individualize your diet and choose what works best for you.
-Typically on a mostly raw food diet, about 75 percent to 80 percent of what you eat each day will be plant-based foods that were never heated above 115 degrees Fahrenheit, but here’s room for variation.
+Typically on a mostly raw food diet, about 75 percent to 80 percent of what you eat each day will be plant-based foods that were never heated above 115 degrees Fahrenheit, but there’s room for variation.

 4. Focus on having quality animal products in moderation.
-This greatly lowers your exposure to pesticides, herbicides, antibiotics and hormones in meats while supplying important nutrients and fatty acids like arachidonic acid, conjugated linoleic acid and omega-3 fatty acids.
+This greatly lowers your exposure to pesticides, herbicides, antibiotics and hormones in meats while supplying important nutrients and fatty acids, like arachidonic acid, conjugated linoleic acid and omega-3 fatty acids.

 5. Replace all sugary snacks and refined grains.
 This includes all white rice, white pasta, cereal and white bread, plus pizza, sugary sauces/condiments, soups, crackers, fruit drinks, canned foods and sweetened yogurt.
 Instead, have soaked/sprouted grain products (like sprouted beans, Ezekiel bread or sourdough bread) in moderation.
 The fermentation process turns the normally inedible (raw grains and legumes) into the edible.
 Also eat real fruit for a sweet treat instead of sweetened snacks.